Tubefeeder/Pipeline/README.md

 # What it can do
 - Show the feed of your subscribed channels
 - Play the video with mpv (or any other video player)
-- Subscribe to a channel in the app
+- Subscribe to a channel in the application
 - Filtering out unwanted videos in the feed
 - A watch-later list